FreePoint: Unsupervised Point Cloud Instance Segmentation: Related work

 \paragraph{Unsupervised segmentation and detection} In 2D images, several works explore unsupervised object detection~\cite{cho2015unsupervised,simeoni2021localizing,wang2022tokencut,melas2022deep,shin2022unsupervised}, instance segmentation~\cite{wang2022freesolo,wang2023cut}, and semantic segmentation~\cite{Ke_2022_CVPR, cho2021picie,van2021unsupervised}.
 In object detection area, some works~\cite{wang2022tokencut, melas2022deep,shin2022unsupervised} use spectral methods to discover and segment main objects in a scene.
 They first construct an adjacency matrix using spatial features, color features, or features from pre-trained backbones.
 Then the matrix's eigenvectors and eigenvalues are computed to decompose the image.
 Recently, a few works~\cite{wang2022freesolo,wang2023cut} have explored unsupervised instance segmentation for 2D images and achieved satisfactory results.
-FreeSOLO~\cite{wang2022freesolo} bilinearly downsamples an image into patches to generate queries and keys for each patch.
-Then the affinities between each query and key are computed and compared with a threshold to generate multiple overlapping masks.
-The coarse masks are used as pseudo labels to train an instance segmentation model following a weakly-supervised design, which includes a loss utilizing center and bounding box information.
-Inspired by it, we design a similar loss.
-Rather than projecting the masks on to $x$-axis and $y$-axis via a max or average operation along each axis, we simply compute \textit{one} center and bounding box for each mask and remove the pairwise term.
-This modification eliminates voxelization, making the loss simpler and more suitable for point clouds.
+UnScene3D~\cite{rozenberszki2023unscene3d} has explored unsupervised 3D instance segmentation for indoor scenes.
+It operates on a basis of geometric oversegmentation to generate pseudo labels and refines them through self-training as many 2D works.
+UnScene3D shows promising results while still having large room for improvement in accuracy.
+The main difference between our method and this work lies in: (1) utilizing only 3D color and geometric features instead of multimodal features from 2D and 3D pre-training backbones; (2) designing a two-step training strategy instead of a multi-round self-training strategy which is very time-costing.

 \paragraph{3D feature representation} Traditional methods~\cite{achanta2012slic, papon2013voxel} use features like \textit{coordinates}, \textit{colors} and \textit{normals} to describe each point in a scene.
 Following the tendency of unsupervised pre-training in 2D field, various works~\cite{afham2022crosspoint,xie2020pointcontrast,Hou21CVPR,pang2022masked,yu2022point, min2022voxel, zhang2021self,zhang2022point} have been proposed recently to represent 3D features, but mostly focusing on single-object classification tasks on ShapeNet~\cite{chang2015shapenet} or ModelNet~\cite{wu20153d}.
 Only a few works~\cite{xie2020pointcontrast, Hou21CVPR, zhang2021self} focus on large-scale indoor point cloud datasets, which are important for multi-object segmentation tasks and contain far more than only one object.~\cite{Hou21CVPR} mainly explores how to address downstream tasks in a data-efficient semi-supervised way rather than using full annotations.
 As a result, many works on instance segmentation and semantic segmentation train their model from scratch and can not benefit from 3D pre-training.